 This is where reliance comes in.
 It’s your belief or attitude about the problem or obstacle that determines what happens on your journey.
 Resilience helps you turn those roadblocks into detours.

-Resilence allows you to be disappointed and frustrated, but see the roadblock as temporary.
-For instance, you may not be able to have that career you wanted as a basketball player, but you can certainly become a basketball coach.
+Resilence allows you to be disappointed and frustrated but see the roadblock as temporary.
+For instance, you may not have that career you wanted as a basketball player, but you can indeed become a basketball coach.
 Resilience is your ability to adapt to adversity.

 How Do You Build Resilience?

 There are many things that people do to build their levels of resilience.
-You can also read a book, create a gratitude list, make sure you eat well and exercise, take care of yourself; or simply talk to someone about the problem/challenge.
+You can also read a book, create a gratitude list, make sure you eat well and exercise, take care of yourself, or talk to someone about the problem/challenge.

 One thing we often forget is to give ourselves time and space: